bbatsov/solarized-emacs/DEV-GUIDE.md

 - It's sometimes even preferable to hide information by reusing colors rather than creating more visual noise.
 It's hard to decide (for other people) what to simplify/reduce away but it leads to a better reading experience.
-- For things small spaces like indicators, the baseXX are usually enough.
+- For small spaces like indicators, the baseXX are usually enough.
 The indicator symbols themselves are probably good enough carriers of information.

-### Accent colors that are used in special ways
+## Accent colors that are used in special ways

 (Draft note: This is a simplified list written in haste, needs much more details.
 In worst case scenario it's even wrong, probably not though.
-Some of the bullet points lacks explanation right now)
+Some of the bullet points lack explanation right now)

 Generally I try to only use the most basic colors which I guess is cyan/blue/green/yellow (again, if possible).